Going to a peaceful protest? Know before you go.

 Your intention may be peaceful, but sometimes things go awry at these events.
 A peaceful protest may morph into a full-fledged riot resulting in injuries, legal trouble, or worse.
 If you are arrested during a protest that goes rouge, it could impact the rest of your life.
 To protect yourself, plan ahead, and take extra health precautions as long as the COVID-19 pandemic continues to be a factor.

-The New Jersey criminal defense lawyers at Clark, Clark & Noonan, LLC are prepared to stand up for your rights to engage in peaceful protest.
+The criminal defense lawyers in New Jersey at Clark & Noonan, LLC are prepared to stand up for your rights to engage in peaceful protest.

 What’s the Reason Behind the Protests?

 The issues fueling these events are racial inequality and police brutality.
 The George Floyd incident in Minneapolis, Minnesota, which was captured on videotape in horrifying detail in May, has riveted the nation’s attention on a black man’s death at the hands of an overzealous police officer.

 Cities large and small in New Jersey and across America have seen protests that started peacefully but, in some cases, turned into riots.

 As Americans, we have the right to assemble in a peaceful manner and to petition our government to correct laws we believe are unjust.
 These protections are listed in the First Amendment to the Constitution.

 An article in Psychology Today magazine outlines the factors that contribute to our collective need to express our frustrations through peaceful protest.
 First, there is mounting evidence that disruptive outsiders, including extremists and white supremacist groups, are infiltrating these protests to subvert the racial justice and equality movement.
 They seem to be inciting the effort by engaging in destruction and violence in order to trigger violent government reactions.

 In some cities across the U.S., local police have acted aggressively against protestors with the use of rubber bullets, pepper spray, batons, and tear gas.
 This often further antagonizes the protesters.